Choirs

 Auditions for MU Choirs

-Auditions are held prior to the start of the fall semester for all new students interested in joining a choral ensemble and/or voice studio, as well as any returning students interested in auditioning into University Singers who did not audition the previous spring.
+Hearings are for all new students interested in joining a choral ensemble for the Fall Semester, as well as any returning students interested in auditioning into University Singers who did not audition the previous Spring.
 Returning members of University Singers are not required to audition in the first round but will participate in call-back auditions.
-Students interested in ensembles not requiring an audition (Choral Union and Sankofa), should still sign up for an audition time to ensure proper vocal part assignment.
+Students interested in ensembles not requiring an audition (Choral Union and Sankofa Chorale), should still sign up for a hearing time listed below to ensure proper vocal part assignment.

-- Perform a solo that demonstrates your vocal abilities.
-You may choose from the classical, musical theater, or church repertoire.
-If you cannot prepare a solo we will vocalize you to determine your range for your ensemble placement.
-An accompanist will be provided.
+• Perform a solo of any style that best demonstrates your vocal abilities.
+You may choose from a classical, musical theater, original composition, or folk/traditional song.
+If you cannot prepare a solo, we will vocalize you to determine your range for your ensemble placement.
+A collaborative pianist will be provided.
 Please bring printed music for the accompanist.

-Please contact Dr. R. Paul Crabb at crabbrp@missouri.edu for questions regarding Choral Ensemble auditions.
+Please contact Dr. Brandon A. Boyd, Director of Choral Activities, at boydba@missouri.edu for questions regarding Choral Ensemble Hearings.